sr39/gizmo-debug/scripts/gizmo_documentation.md

 The private version of the code is closed and can only be shared with the explicit permission of the author (PFH).
 Any sub-section of the non-public code can only be shared, distributed, or incorporated into other work with the explicit permission of the author and the developer(s) of the relevant code (see the policies for acceptable use, above).

-It should go without saying, but **permissions are not transferrable.** If you are working with collaborators, postdocs, or students, they must request permission as well to access the development code, and their permissions are restricted to the same set of modules as the project lead.
+**Permissions are not transferrable.** If you are working with collaborators, postdocs, or students, they must request permission as well to access the development code, and their permissions are restricted to the same set of modules as the project lead.
 Do not distribute tarballs of the private code to others; they should be accessing the development repository if they are using the development code.
 Permission is granted on a project basis: if the scope of the project changes, or if new modules are needed, or any proprietary parts of the code requested, permission must be re-requested.

 Users who violate these policies will have their access to the private version[s] of **GIZMO** immediate revoked.